2013-12-14

 【Aiden in English】

 Finally, after spending more than two days crossing the Arabian Sea from Oman, we arrived in Mumbai, India.
-As for its beautiful bay, Mumbai used to be called Bombay and was the Indian financial center, which made the city a melting pot of people and cultures.
-On the one hand, the colonial architecture glorified German gables, Dutch gambrel roofs, Swiss timbering, Romance arches, and Tudor casements, in addition to traditional Indian features.
-The UNESCO World Heritage Site of Victoria Terminus was built in the Gothic Revival Style, so it was the Bombay University.
+As for its beautiful bay, Mumbai, formerly known as Bombay, was the Indian financial center, making the city a melting pot of people and cultures.
+On the one hand, colonial architecture incorporated elements such asd German gables, Dutch gambrel roofs, Swiss timbering, Romanesque arches, and Tudor casements, along with traditional Indian features.
+The UNESCO World Heritage Site of Victoria Terminus was built in the Gothic Revival Style, and it was the former headquarters of the Bombay University.
 On the other hand, cows were strolling in the bustling emporium, where sugarcane juice was freshly offered with a unique flavor and a pungent smell.
 As I exited the cruise ship, I first noticed the pollution.
-Despite the clear and tranquil sky, the city was covered with a heavy foggy haze or orange smog.
+Despite the clear and tranquil sky, the city was shrouded in a heavy, hazy fog or orange smog.
 The pollution shaded out the sun and made all symbolic architecture fade into a clog.
 The second thing that stood out was the hundreds of people carrying lunchboxes.
-They were well-known as Dabbawalas, like the pizza delivery in Mumbai.
+They were well-known as Dabbawalas, similar to the pizza delivery service in Mumbai.
 Instead of pizza, it's rice and curry vegetables.
-The Dabbawallas went on foot, by bicycle, by train, and by bus to send lunch to people who worked in the office buildings at noon.
+The Dabbawallas traveled on foot, by bicycle, by train, and by bus to deliver lunch to people working in office buildings at noon.
 In America, they could drive a car around to deliver lunches.
-It was amazing how the Dabbawallas hardly missed the boxes over a century, since most of them looked exactly like each other to me.
-The third thing that stunned me was Dhobi Ghat, the open-air Laundromat in Mahalaxmi, where the locals would pay to have their laundry hand-washed, outdoor hanging-dried, and fire-stove ironed.
+It was amazing how the Dabbawallas hardly missed the boxes over a century, since most of them looked exactly the same to me.
+The third thing that stunned me was Dhobi Ghat, the open-air Laundromat in Mahalaxmi, where locals would pay to have their laundry hand-washed, hung outdoors to dry, and ironed on a fire-stove.
 This had lasted for hundreds of thousands of years in their tradition.
 The male-only washers called Dhobiwalas sweated all over their bodies, and they seemed to be smacking the dirty clothes against a concrete basin filled with water.
 I couldn't even imagine how exhausted the workers must feel, and I felt even worse when my eyes fell on how much more they had to do for the rest of the day.
 Piles and piles of clothes went on as far as I could see.
-It would take at least a week or a month before they could finish.
-In addition, I wondered how they could tell whose clothes were whose.
+It would take at least a week or a month to finish.
+In addition, I wondered how they could tell whose clothes belonged to whom.
 Hundreds of racks stood on the ground, filled with clean shirts, pants, saris, and kurtas, but no labels were in sight.
 That was a question I will never know the answer to.
-Mumbai not only inherited its ancient tradition but flourished under various European influences throughout history. 【红霞译】
+Mumbai not only inherited its ancient tradition but flourished under various European influences throughout history. 【紅霞譯】

 Gateway of India, a Symbol of Conquest & Colonisation in the Architecture of Marathas w/ a Blend of Hindu Traditions, Regional Craftsmanship, & Functional Designs, Completed in 1924